account931/Laravel-Yii2_Comment_Vote_widgets/blog_Laravel/ReadMe_Laravel_Com_Commands.txt

    25.4 Iterate over Object (Object that is from data, i.e equivalent of React State) 25.4.2 Iterate over Array (Array that is from data, i.e equivalent of React State) 25.5 Register components
-   25.6 Use component in onother component
+   25.6 Use component in another component
    25.7 Click action
-   25.8 Call function from another file
+   25.8 Call function from other external file
    25.9 Vue store Vuex
    25.9.1 Vue Router
    26. Unsorted Vue (uplift to parent, pass to child, etc)